scipy-conference/scipy_proceedings/papers/Suvrakamal_Das/main.md

 :::{figure} mamba.svg
 :label: fig:mamba
-This diagram illustrates the architecture of a single Mamba model layer.
-The input is initially processed by a convolutional layer (Conv) for sequence transformation, followed by the SiLU Activation function (σ) to introduce non-linearity.
-The transformed sequence is then fed into the Selective State Space Module (SSM) for capturing long-range dependencies.
-Another SiLU Activation (σ) is applied to the output of the SSM.
-This output is combined with a linear projection of the input through gated multiplication (⊗), and a final linear projection produces the output.
-This structure ensures efficient handling of sequential data with non-linear transformations and state space modeling.
+This diagram represents the Mamba architecture, illustrating the flow from input through convolutional and sequence transformation layers, with nonlinear activation functions, to produce the final output via linear projection.
 :::

 Mamba then performs a gated multiplication operation.
-The input is passed through another linear layer and an activation function, and the resulting output is multiplied element-wise with the output of the selective state-space module.
-The authors' intuition behind this operation is that the multiplication serves as a measure of similarity between the output of the state-space module, which contains information from previous tokens, and the embedding of the current token.
+The input is passed through another linear layer and an activation function, and the resulting output is multiplied element-wise with the output of the S4 module.
+The authors' intuition behind this operation is that the multiplication serves as a measure of similarity between the output of the SSM module, which contains information from previous tokens, and the embedding of the current token.
 Finally, a linear layer reduces the dimensionality from 128 back to 64.
 To construct the complete Mamba architecture, multiple layers are stacked on top of one another, similar to the Transformer architecture, where Transformer layers are stacked sequentially.

 ### Key Differences Between Mamba and Transformer Architectures